cabforum/servercert/docs/EVG.md

 >            registrationReference UTF8String
 >        }

-where the subfields have the same meanings and restrictions described in Section 9.2.8.
+where the subfields have the same values, meanings, and restrictions described in Section 9.2.8.
 The CA SHALL validate the contents using the requirements in Section 9.2.8.

 # 10. EV Certificate Request Requirements